sprat-kv/jobseeker-analytics/README.md

 ## **Want to sign up?**

-We've currently reached our capacity for beta users and aren't officially accepting new sign-ups at this time, which means you won't be able to use our hosted website.

 **You have two options:**

 1. **Join the waitlist** to receive updates when we launch outside of beta: https://dashboard.mailerlite.com/forms/1348245/149432531062621442/share